 Barcelona is probably near the top of most people’s lists when it comes to visiting cities in Europe.
-From Gothic architecture to football, and from Gaudi to churros with chocolate sauce, there’s so much to experience in this vibrant city.
-Here’s what to do if you’re planning to see Barcelona in 24 hours and if you’re travelling to Barcelona with teens.
+From Gothic architecture to football, from Gaudi to churros with chocolate sauce, there’s so much to experience in this vibrant city.
+Here’s what to do in one day in Barcelona, particularly if you’re travelling to Barcelona with teens.

 Can you do Barcelona in One Day?